1. How can I obtain information for more than four locations?

 A: Elder Index health care costs include Medicare Part B health insurance premiums, premiums for supplemental coverage including prescription drug coverage, and out-of-pockets costs.
-For additional information, please refer to “About the Elder Index” section.
+For additional information, please refer to Definitions page.

 4. What does “Miscellaneous” include?

 A: The miscellaneous category includes all essentials other than housing, food, health care, and transportation.
 This includes, for example, clothing, household items, personal hygiene items, and telephone service.
-For more information, please refer to “About the Elder Index” section.
+For more information, please refer to Definitions page.

 5. Where can I find more information about your methodology?